Full counting statistics of interacting lattice gases after an expansion: The role of the condensate depletion in the many-body coherence: Conclusion

 \section{Conclusion}

 We have presented measurements of the full counting statistics (FCS) and of perfectly-contrasted $n$-body correlations in interacting lattice Bose gases.
-We have investigated two iconic states of interacting lattice bosons, Mott insulators and lattice superfluids.
 We find that a Mott insulator exhibits a thermal statistics in the momentum space with $g^{(n)}(0)=n!$, while the condensate component is fully coherent with $g^{(n)}(0)=1$ (at least) up to $n=6$.
 The latter conclusion derives from assuming that the heuristic model we introduce to analyse the FCS in Bose superfluids and to describe the contribution from the depletion of the condensate is valid.
-We have assessed this validity from studying the coherent fraction at increasing interaction strengths.
-The results of this work represent the most stringent certifications of the many-body coherence properties of Mott insulators and of BECs, and they validate emblematic pure-state descriptions of $n$-body coherence up to the order $n=6$.
+We have assessed this validity in the experiment from studying the coherent fraction at increasing interaction strengths.
+A theoretical validation is beyond the scope of this work.
+Our results represent the most stringent certifications of the many-body coherence properties of Mott insulators and of BECs, and they validate emblematic pure-state descriptions of $n$-body coherence up to the order $n=6$.

 In the future, the experimental approach we use is readily extendable to probe the many-body coherence in a large variety of interacting quantum states and phase transitions realized on cold-atom platforms ({\it e.g.} \cite{lovas2017, eisler2013, devillard2020, contessi2022}).
 It relies on {\it (i)} a free-fall expansion from the trap and {\it (ii)} a single-atom-resolved detection method.
 The first condition is ensured with lattice or low-dimensional (1D and 2D) gases for which interactions do not affect the expansion, as well as with quantum gases for which interactions are switched off during the expansion \cite{bloch2008}.
 The second condition is met with various detection methods and atomic species \cite{ott2016}.